 Away from work, I love sport and am a season-ticket holder at Norwich City Football Club, as well as a keen follower of cricket.

 Start planning your trip to Canada with Jon

 - 01993 838 755

 Very few places can claim to boast true "wilderness", but Nimmo Bay really delivers.
 Located in the middle of British Columbia's Great Bear Rainforest, there are nine wooden cabins to choose from, with each providing mesmerising views of the bay or peaceful surroundings.
 The fresh coastal cuisine on offer is divine, and being able to relax in one of the cedar hot tubs whilst listening to the waterfall is a real treat.

 I'll never forget when…

-It takes a lot to beat the adrenalin rush of my first grizzly bear sighting, but being surrounded by a pod of 80-100 dolphins whilst on a boat trip off the coast of Port McNeil, Vancouver Island left me speechless.
-It was the unexpected nature of the experience that made it all the better, as we'd been on the boat for almost 2 hours without seeing much marine life.
+It takes a lot to beat the adrenaline rush of my first grizzly bear sighting, but being surrounded by a pod of 80-100 dolphins whilst on a boat trip off the coast of Port McNeil, Vancouver Island left me speechless.
+It was the unexpected nature of the experience that made it all the better, as we'd been on the boat for almost two hours without seeing much marine life.
 Then, out of the blue, we spotted two dolphins, then ten, twenty, maybe a hundred!
 And these dolphins were in playful mood, as they followed the boat, twisting and jumping out of the water with acrobatic expertise.
 It was difficult to know where to point the camera, but wherever I looked they were there and it was a truly magnificent sight to behold.